5 Triggers Of Hair Loss And The Products To Treat It - A Blog By DS Health Group

 Products To Help Treat Hair Loss

 At DS Laboratories, we know that hair is important to our customers.
 We create products with clinically proven ingredients.
 Our goal is to offer the most effective solutions for all types of hair loss.
-These are some of our most popular products:
+These are some of our most popular hair growth products for men:

-Revita Shampoo: This hair wash is designed to promote hair growth, block DHT and improve hair health.
+Revita Shampoo: This men's shampoo for hair loss is designed to promote hair growth, block DHT and improve hair health.
 It includes tested ingredients such as ketoconazole, copper peptides, biotin, procyanidin B2 and caffeine.
 In a clinical study, 92% of users experienced a decrease in hair loss within 90 days.

 - DNC-N: This innovative topical treatment for hair loss including a 5% Nanoxidil solution.
 Nanonxidil is an effective vasodilator that opens ion channels in the scalp to deliver nutrients and oxygen to the hair follicles.
 This product also includes adenosine, azelaic acid, copper peptides and caffeine.
 It can combat the creation of DHT while also promoting growth.